GabiPurri/odin-recipes/README.md

 # odin-recipes
-The Odin's Project - Recipes Project
+The Odin Project - Recipes Project

-This is The Odin's Project first project on the Foundations Course.
+This is The Odin Project's first project on the Foundations Course.
 It was designed to practice basic HTML & Git knowledge.